Klipper3d/klipper/docs/Command_Templates.md

 printer.
 For example, `{ action_emergency_stop() }` would cause the
 printer to go into a shutdown state.
-Note that these actions are taken at the time that the macro is evaluated, which may be a significant amount of time before the generated g-code commands are executed.
+Note that these actions are taken at the time that the macro is evaluated, which may be a significant amount of time before the generated G-Code commands are executed.

 Available "action" commands:
 - `action_respond_info(msg)`: Write the given `msg` to the